 - Maintain a Healthy Diet.

-Dont give up.
+This is the message I want to leave you with today.
+I hope you choose to live today, to step up and keep moving through the pain.
+Because in my strong opinion, it is entirely worth it.
+Don’t give up.
 When the hard work gets put in, the beautiful rewards may be just around the corner.
-It would be a shame for anyone to give up just before “the miracle” happens!
+It would be a shame for anyone to give up just before “the miracle” of positive change happens.